Bare-metal server

-A bare-metal server is a physical computer server that is used by one consumer, or tenant, only.
+In computer networking, a bare-metal server or physical server is computer server that is not a virtual machine, typically used by one consumer, or tenant, only.
 Each server offered for rental is a distinct physical piece of hardware that is a functional server on its own.
 They are not virtual servers running in multiple pieces of shared hardware.

 The term is used for distinguishing between servers that can host multiple tenants and which use virtualisation and cloud hosting.
 Unlike bare-metal servers, cloud servers are shared between multiple tenants.
 Each bare-metal server may run any amount of work for a user, or have multiple simultaneous users, but they are dedicated entirely to the entity who is renting them.

 Bare-metal advocacy

 Hypervisors provide some isolation between tenants but there can still be a noisy neighbour effect.
 If a physical server is multi-tenanted, peaks of load from one tenant may consume enough machine resources to temporarily affect other tenants.
 As the tenants are otherwise isolated, it is also hard to manage or load balance this.
 Bare-metal servers, and single tenancy, can avoid this.
 In addition, hypervisors provide weaker isolation and are much more risky from a security point-of-view compared to using separate machines.
 Attackers have always found vulnerabilities in the isolation software (such as hypervisors), covert channels are impractical to counter without physically separate machines, and shared hardware is vulnerable to defects in hardware protection mechanisms such as Rowhammer, Spectre, and Meltdown.
 As, once again, server costs are dropping as a proportion of total cost of ownership against their administration overhead, the classic solution of 'throwing hardware at the problem' becomes viable again.